Lemon Butter Tilapia

 • Ready in under 30 minutes.

-• Versatile and can be paired with so many sides
+• It is versatile and can be paired with so many side dishes.

 Ingredients For Lemon Butter Tilapia